sunisdown/faster_cpython/optimizations.rst

 Useful if ``hello()`` is compiled to C code.

-FAT Python implements a :ref:`copy builtins to constants optimization
+fatoptimizer implements a "copy builtins to constants optimization" optimization.
-<fat-copy-builtin-to-constant>`.

 Don't create Python frames